-The way in which Australia handed these refugees off was not unlike the way Cambodia, itself, has previously treated refugees from other countries, including Vietnam and North Korea.
-For example, in 2009, Cambodia was pledged $1 billion in investments from China for the return of 20 dissident Uighur ethnic minority asylum seekers for their alleged involvement in political riots.
+How Australia handed these refugees off was not unlike the way Cambodia, itself, has previously treated refugees from other countries, including Vietnam and North Korea.
+For example, in 2009, Cambodia was pledged $1 billion by China in investments for the return of 20 dissident Uighur ethnic minority asylum seekers for their alleged involvement in political riots.

 Scott Morrison, the Minister for Immigration and Border Protection in Australia had told journalists that the deal would benefit everyone.
 On the other hand, David Manne of Australia's Refugees and Immigration Legal Center had told the Sydney Morning Herald that Cambodia “is barely able to look after the needs and rights of its own people, let alone those of refugees.”
 Meanwhile, there is a “Stop the boats” attitude currently gaining popularity in Australia (referring to the arrival of "boat people" on its shores).
 Its obvious influence on politicians hungry to maintain popular political support is considerable.